api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ### Withdrawing Collateral

-Withdrawal of deposited collateral is implemented as a two-way process to prevent denying service by frontrunning the award transaction by withdrawing the collateral.
+Withdrawal of deposited collateral is implemented as a two-way process to prevent denial of service by frontrunning the award transaction by withdrawing the collateral.

-To withdraw the deposited collateral from OevAuctionHouse contract, the searcher needs to do the following:
+To withdraw the deposited collateral from the OevAuctionHouse contract, the searcher needs to do the following:

-1. Call `initiateWithdrawal` function on the OevAuctionHouse contract.
+1. Call the `initiateWithdrawal` function on the OevAuctionHouse contract.

 ```solidity
 function initiateWithdrawal()